danielroe/roe.dev/content/blog/virtuous-circle.md

 ## Where we're going

+I don't think we need 10x developers to build great things.
+I think we need 10x _teams_ &ndash; groups of people who care about the same problem, who iterate together, and who make each other better.

-The project is community-driven, it's open-source, and we have open doors for absolutely anyone to contribute.
-We'd love to see you!
+npmx is community-driven and open source, and we have open doors for anyone to contribute.
+If you've ever felt the pain of navigating the npm registry, you already have something to offer.

+Come and build with us.